French frigate Provence: Construction and career

 Provence was developed as part of a joint Italian-French program known as FREMM, which was implemented to develop a new class of frigates for use by various European navies.
 Construction on the ship began in 2010 and was completed in 2015.

 Provence operated in the north of the Indian Ocean from 23 December 2015, and the frigate briefly joined the USS Harry S. Truman carrier strike group, then joined the Charles de Gaulle carrier strike group which in addition to Provence included the frigates Chevalier Paul and La Motte-Picquet, a nuclear attack submarine, the replenishment ship Marne, the British HMS Defender and the German Augsburg, which accompanied them in the crossing of the Strait of Hormuz on 26 December as part of Opération Chammal.
 The Caiman Marine of the 33F flotilla embarked on Provence was able to show its ability to land on the American aircraft carrier.

 In March 2016, as part of Combined Task Force 150, the frigate made a major arms seizure off the coast of Somalia.

 From 18 November to 2 December 2021, Provence took part in Exercise Polaris 21 in the western Mediterranean Sea.
 In October 2022, the frigate participated in joint exercises with the Croatian Navy in the Adriatic Sea.

+On 16 March 2025, Provence arrived at the Port of Colombo for a formal visit scheduled to last until 20 March 2025.